wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/buildmachine-expedited.md

 8) Once the machine has built you can access it as follows:

->     Discover what the machine's IP address is by looking at the Linode GUI system for the IP address of the build machine - In this case: 185.19.29.134
+>     Discover what the machine's IP address is by looking at the Linode GUI system for the IP address of the build machine - In this case: 172.236.22.45

 Now on your laptop issue the command:

->     ssh -i /root/.ssh/id_rsa -p ${BUILDCLIENT_SSH_PORT} $BUILDCLIENT_USER@<buildmachineip>
+>     ssh -i /root/.ssh/id_rsa -p ${BUILDCLIENT_SSH_PORT} ${BUILDCLIENT_USER}@<buildmachineip>
+>     for example: ssh -i /root/.ssh/id_rsa -p 1035 wintersys-projects@172.236.22.45

 or yours might be: